Company-of-Candle-Savants/company-of-candle-savants.github.io/_posts/2022-05-16-making_candles.md

 we were able to solidify the mixture by adding some paraffin wax into the mixture.
 The long-chain hydrocarbons in paraffin wax have stronger london dispersion forces, allowing it to bind together the shorter hydrocarbons.
 It consists of 70% mineral oil, 25% paraffin wax, and 5% microcrystalline wax.
-The purpose of the microcrystalline wax in candles is to better "hold" any scents that may be added.
+The purpose of the microcrystalline wax in candles is to prevent syneresis.
+Syneresis is when components come out of the "wax solution" which can occcur with scents at cool temperatures.
 We found that the microcrystalline wax was pliable and much softer than the paraffin wax or the C1 wax, which was harder, and "brittle/crumbly".

 Compared to the C1 candle, which was the hardest, adding in mineral oil made the mixture softer.
 We found that dropping a 33.5g weight made an indenture to a depth of 10 mm, compared to the 1 mm depth when dropped on the C1 mixture.
 We also